martellaj/managerisms/README.md

 Before you forget, you should then change the remote for the repository.
 After you create a new repo, open up **.git/config** and replace *url* with your repository's URL.

-## Run the application
+## Run the app

-First, download all dependencies using npm.
-All bower components will be installed as well.
+First, install all dependencies using npm.

 ```
 npm install